qossmic/deptrac/README.md

 Deptrac now finds two violations.
 If we take a closer look at the "UserController" on line 22, we will see that it directly instantiates an entity without using the factory.
-A second violation is found in the "UserRepository" on line 19, as we did not specify *instanceof* as an allowed dependecy type.
+A second violation is found in the "UserRepository" on line 19, as we did not specify *instanceof* as an allowed dependency type.

 ## Different layers and different views